-This document sets out and makes reference to installation and recording requirements which have to be met for a Host DLH to adopt contested HV and LV networks and associated new HV and HV/LV distribution substations supplying industrial and commercial connections generally up to and including 20 kV.
-This includes industrial and commercial connections on both 'greenfield' and 'brownfield' sites.
+This document sets out and makes reference to installation and recording requirements which have to be met for a Host DLH to adopt contested LV networks and associated new HV/LV distribution substations for housing developments.
+This includes housing developments on both 'greenfield' and 'brownfield' sites.